 - API STD 609 - Butterfly Valves: Double-flanged, Lug- and Wafer-type-Seventh Edition This standard covers design, materials, face-to-face dimensions, pressure-temperature ratings, and examination, inspection and test requirements for gray iron, ductile iron, bronze, steel, nickel-based alloy, or special alloy butterfly valves that provide tight shutoff in the closed position.
 The standard covers the following Category A and B butterfly valves.

-Additional API valve related standards can be found here API Valve Standards.
-More information on API standards can be found on the American Petroleum Institute website and IHS Collections of API Standards and Documents.
+More information on API standards can be found on the American Petroleum Institute website.

 American Society of Mechanical Engineers (ASME)